Typing a Business Letter in Full Block Format

 recipient’s name here.
 Type Mr. or Ms. [Last Name] to show respect, but

 don’t guess spelling or gender.
-Some common salutations are
+Some common salutations are- Ladies:

 gist of your letter in all uppercase characters, either flush left or